‘Just doing our jobs,’ says hero cop from LI

 Ryan spent Wednesday in his Medford home surrounded by loved ones while miles away, high-ranking city and state officials sang his praises not far from where the shooting happened.

-Nash and his partner Officer John Hasiotis, of Suffolk County, were at Stuyvesant High School on Chambers Street on Tuesday afternoon on an unrelated call they were told about a vehicle accident nearby, O’Neill said.
+Nash and his partner Officer John Hasiotis, of Suffolk County, were at Stuyvesant High School on Chambers Street on Tuesday afternoon on an unrelated call, and they were told about a vehicle accident nearby, O’Neill said.
 That’s when the officers walked outside and spotted Saipov.

 “New York City police officers routinely put their lives on the line to protect the public just as these four courageous officers did as they ran towards this danger not knowing what they would find,” said Patrick Lynch, PBA president, in a statement.
 “These events rarely involve one police officer and we are extremely proud of this team of brave and dedicated men.”